Health Science Campus Graduate Student Handbook 2012-2013

 - Students who have a positive PPD at the UHS or elsewhere must meet with a UHS health provider to answer questions, discuss treatment options and risks, have required lab work done, and complete an “Annual BCG/Positive PPD Follow-up Check List” on signs and symptoms of TB.
 If the student is in agreement, the recommended therapy is initiated.

 - Students who have a positive PPD at UHS or elsewhere also must have a chest x-ray at University Medical Center or the Lucas County Health Department before they can attend classes.

 - Students with a positive x-ray must consult with a health provider regarding treatment.
 If treatment is recommended the student must initiate treatment before attending classes.

-All graduate students who will be having contact with patients, human tissue or involved with primate research also are required to complete:
+All graduate students who will have contact with patients, human tissue or be involved with primate research also are required to complete: